 Revenues.
 Total revenues decreased 11.0%, or \$22.6 million.
-This was largely attributed to a \$32.1 million decrease in system sales revenues due to the aforementioned narrowing markets for new system installations and add-on sales to existing customers for stage two-related incremental applications, further exacerbated by the aforementioned delayed purchasing decisions caused by the original (pre-October 2015) requirement for a full-year reporting period for 2015 meaningful use attestation.
-The decrease in system sales revenues was partially offset by a combined \$9.5 million increase in support and maintenance revenues and business management, consulting and managed IT services revenues due to a larger customer base and increased applications within that customer base requiring support and maintenance services, as well as increased demand for and market acceptance of our business management, consulting and managed IT services, coupled with selective expansion of our service offerings within these service categories.
+This was largely attributed to a \$30.3 million decrease in system sales and support revenues due to the narrowing markets for new system installations and add-on sales to existing customers for stage two-related incremental applications.
+The decrease in system sales and support revenues was partially offset by a \$7.7 million increase in business management, consulting and managed IT services revenues due to increased demand for and market acceptance of our services coupled with selective expansion of our service offerings within these categories.